What's happening this month in Virginia State Parks

 August

 More summer fun awaits you at your Virginia State Parks in August!
-When was the last time you looked up at a starry night sky, listened to live music outdoors, took a sunset paddle, connected with wildlife in nature, or made memories with your family at a state park?
+When was the last time you looked up at a starry night sky, listened to live music outdoors, took a paddle tour, connected with wildlife in nature, or made memories with your family at a state park?
 There’s still time to do all this and more this summer!
-Want to learn how to kayak, camp, fly fish, go orienteering or shoot a bow?
-Check out our Let's Go Adventures and you can recreate like an Olympian!
+Want to learn how to kayak, backpack camp, fly fish, go orienteering or shoot a bow?
+Check out our Let's Go Adventures program!

 Events Sampler: